 The FCLC operates on the belief that collaborative work can enhance our service to our communities and seeks collaborative solutions that attract grant funding and further national conversations.
 To foster collaborative work, the FCLC promotes formal and informal communities of practice in which participants share information, foster innovative ideas for library services, share best practices and encourage professional development opportunities for library staff.
 Representatives from each of the schools have been appointed to provide leadership to committees, task forces, and working groups.

-- Jennifer Gunter King, Director of Library, Hampshire College
+- Martin Garnar, Director of the Library, Amherst College

-- Alex Wirth-Cauchon, Interim Chief Information Officer and Executive Director, LITS, Mount Holyoke College
+- Alex Wirth-Cauchon, Chief Information Officer and Executive Director, LITS, Mount Holyoke College

-- Christopher Loring, Director of Libraries, Smith College
+- Susan Fliss, Dean of Libraries, Smith College

-- Neal B. Abraham, Executive Director, Five Colleges, Incorporated
+- Sarah K.A.
+Pfatteicher, Executive Director, Five Colleges, Incorporated

 Collaboration on E-Resources.
 Currently the FCLC is exploring the effective management of e-resources within the consortium, and has assigned a task force to evaluate a Discovery Service for the Five College libraries.
 A grant from the Davis Educational Foundation funded an investigation and two reports (Phase 1 and Phase 2) on these issues from R2 Consulting, LLC, including a number of other recommendations which are now under consideration.

-Library Depository.
+Five College Library Repository Collection (FCLRC).
 In 1951 the Librarians founded the Hampshire Inter-Library Center (HILC), one of the oldest library consortia in the country, to acquire and maintain a specialized, shared collection of journals and reference material.
-This project continues in the form of the Five College Library Depository today.
-Housing single, deduplicated print copies of scholarly journal backfiles (many now available full-text online) and little-used books, the Depository collection allows the libraries to maintain shared access for our patrons while freeing up library space at each institution for more current uses.
-A possible expansion of Depository storage space is currently being explored.
+This project continues in the form of the Five College Library Repository Collection (previously named the Five College Library Depository) today.
+Housing single, de-duplicated print copies of scholarly journal backfiles (many now available full-text online) and infrequently circulating monographs, the FCLRC allows the libraries to maintain shared access for our patrons while freeing up library space at each institution for more current uses.
+Construction of a new Five College Library Annex to increase shelving capacity for the FCLRC is now underway.

 Archives Projects.
 Two projects have increased access to the extensive and unique archives, manuscripts and special collections in the Five Colleges, both with support from the Andrew W. Mellon Foundation.
 The Five College Archives Digital Access Project began digitizing collections relating to women's history and education, while the Five College Finding Aids Project created a searchable database of finding aids for archives and manuscript collections.
 A Digital Preservation study is currently underway.